PathwayCommons/guide/src/collections/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.Rmd

 ## <a href="#goals" name="goals">I. Goals</a>
 Previously, we introduced a study by Best *et al.* (Best 2015) that examined the feasibility of using platelet transcriptomes to distinguish individuals diagnosed with breast cancer (BrCa) from healthy donors (HD).
 The workflow step took in RNA-Seq counts and metadata describing the samples (i.e. HD or  BrCa) and analyzed the data for gene-wise differential expression (DE).
 One of the outputs from that step is a list of each RNA species and a respective rank, calculated from the DE test.
 In brief, the magnitude of rank is proportional to the 'rareness' of a  difference in RNA counts at least as large as that observed, *assuming no association between sample class assignment and RNA count*.

-> Note: For the purposes of this discussion, we will use the terms 'pathway' and 'gene set' interchangeably.
-It is more appropriate to use the term 'pathway' to refer to gene set components that enact a change or product (e.g. signal transduction, metabolism).
+> Note: For the sake of simplicity, we will use the terms 'pathway' and 'gene set' interchangeably.
+Typically, a 'pathway' refers to gene set components that enact a change or product (e.g. signal transduction, metabolism).

 In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to sift out pathways from the underlying alterations in gene expression (Figure 1).
 The pathways that emerge from this analysis will be passed on to the next workflow step where we attempt to simplify their interpretation using the Enrichment Map visualization tool.